marcelldls/PyTangoDemo/README.md

 - Run the associated Tango Device Server
 - Execute the client

+Some ways to interact with a device
+- Use the `itango` task to start an interactive Tango terminal
-Use the vscode launch configuration `Local TangoCS: Current File` to interact or `export TANGO_HOST=localhost:10000`
+- Use the vscode launch configuration `Local TangoCS: Current File` to interact via scripts or `export TANGO_HOST=localhost:10000`

 ### Troubleshooting
 Interaction with the database can be validated using the containerised Jive GUI application